Top Interesting Facts About Niagara Falls

 The United States and Canada have an external border.

-Tourists would draw pictures of the Falls before the advent of video.
+Tourists would take pictures of the Falls before making the video.

 Due to an ice jam in the upper river, the flow was also halted over both falls on March 30th 1848.